 University of North Georgia

-Utilizing green spaces for connecting corridors or open space Corvias was able to minimize the impact of impervious areas on the natural habitat.
-Corvias also worked with UNG to protect existing forested areas and carefully planned all stormwater Best Management Practices (BMPs) so as not disrupt the existing vegetation behind the site that was being utilized by the Biology Department.
+Utilizing green spaces as connecting corridors, Corvias was able to minimize the impact of impervious areas on the natural habitat.
+Corvias also worked with UNG to protect existing forested areas and carefully planned all stormwater Best Management Practices (BMPs) so as not disrupt the existing vegetation behind the site, that are being utilized by the Biology Department.
 Through sustainable site design and planning, Corvias incorporated an advanced stormwater solution for effective and natural filtration and direction of rainwater.
 Harvesting natural rainwater for reuse contributes to the strategy of reducing overall water consumption by at least 15%, meeting a mandatory requirement for the Georgia Peach Green Building Rating System.
 As part of our partnership, the Bachelors of Science program in Environmental Spatial Analysis uses these conservation and sustainability initiatives as learning platforms.
 Corvias also integrates its programs with the Center for Teaching, Learning, and Leadership to support service learning and make UNG a better learning environment.

-Corvias implemented our O&M approach across UNG, some key elements include a customized Preventive Maintenance program to address the accessibility challenges with the VTAC units for the existing resident hall.
-Also, regular inspections of the roof and façade are completed to identify potential issues (landscape overgrowth, ponding on roofs) that could negatively impact useful life.
-Corvias is also responsible for the housekeeping and room turnover for new residence halls which are managed according to Corvias’ approved maintenance plan.
+Key elements of our strategy at UNG include a customized Preventive Maintenance program to address the accessibility challenges within the existing resident hall.
+Also, regular inspections of the roof and façade are completed to identify potential issues, like landscape overgrowth or ponding on roofs, that could negatively impact their useful life.
+Corvias is also responsible for the housekeeping and room turnover for new residence halls, which are managed according to Corvias’ approved maintenance plan.